ATNIO/white_paper/english/white_paper.md

 Since it's an open source project, anybody can decide to deploy a market, it will be possible to deploy an open market (anybody can access it) or a close market (you will need to be whitelisted in order to use services)

 ![](img/ai-market-flow.png)

+#### Service registry

+**Service registry** are smart contracts which aim to make a service knowable to users.
+Anybody can deplou a service registry smart contract that will be use to list services.
+The ATN Market will provide native support to fetch all the data and import it to the market.
+It makes things smoother and easier both for providers and consumers.

+When a provider register his service, his can decide if he wants to put his service in an **service registry** smart contract and specify it.

 #### Control level